laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/run-pre-start-commands.md

 The procedure explains how to run pre-start commands on a Bosh instance group.
 For example to update a config file before a service starts.

 In this example it is used to set a flag in the Healthwatch v2 Grafana `defaults.ini` file before Grafana starts.
-Bosh `runtime-config` will run a pre-start script only on the grafana instance to modify the file before the service is allowed to start.
+Bosh [runtime-config](https://bosh.io/docs/runtime-config/) will run a pre-start script only on the grafana instance to modify the file before the service is allowed to start.

 The reason for using Bosh `runtime-config` is so that Opsman cannot overwrite it during the next apply changes.
 Bosh `runtime-config` works as a template to apply over the top of any Opsman or Bosh deployment, meaning it is completely independent.
+It needs to be applied once and will continue to work for the life of the Bosh director.

 ## Dependencies